iclr-blogposts/2024/_posts/2024-05-07-deqalg-reasoning.md

 ### Convergence is a key issue

 Firstly, the network will often take a large number of steps to reach a fixed point.
-We can see on easier algorithms like the BellmanFord algorithm that the number forward steps during training often reaches our set upper limit of 64 forwards steps (the actual algorithm would take on average 4-5, max 10 for this graph size).
-This is why we implement our architecture trick, where we update the next hidden representation only if it is smaller than the current one, i.e. $$z^{(t+1)} = \min(z^{(t)}, z^{'(t+1)})$$ where $$z^{'(t+1)}$$ is the output of our min aggregator in the message passing step (alternatives such as gating and an exponential moving average update function where also tried).
+We can see on easier algorithms like the BellmanFord algorithm that the number of forward steps during training often reaches our set upper limit of 64 forwards steps (the actual algorithm would take on average 4-5, max 10 for this graph size).
+This is why we implement our architecture trick, where we update the next hidden representation only if it is smaller than the current one, i.e. $$z^{(t+1)} = \min(z^{(t)}, z^{'(t+1)})$$ where $$z^{'(t+1)}$$ is the output of our min aggregator in the message passing step (alternatives such as gating and an exponential moving average update function were also tried).
 This helps with convergence, which enables finding a fixed point in simple cases, but fails to work for more complex architectures and problems, while also introducing a different issue.

 ### The problem with hard constraints to achieve convergence